Removing the identifying information on a gun

 - You didn't knowingly remove the serial number,

 - The serial number was worn down due to normal wear or tear, or

 - The gun was found during an illegal search and seizure.

 Call us for help…

-If you or someone you know has been charged with defacing a firearm or with any other Colorado weapons offense, we invite you to contact us for a free and confidential consultation.
+If you or someone you know has been charged with defacing a firearm or with any other of Colorado's firearms laws, we invite you to contact us for a free and confidential consultation.

 One of our caring Colorado criminal defense lawyers will get back to you promptly to discuss your case and the best possible defenses to defacing a firearm or your other specific charges.

 We offer two convenient ways to reach one of our knowledgeable criminal attorneys: